The strongest objections — and the honest answers

 The Trust Collective's technical framework has been built from the ground up, sector by sector, and stress-tested against peer-reviewed science at every step.
 The numbers that follow are first-order estimates.
 They are honest about uncertainty.
 They invite scrutiny.
 And the direction of honest correction, every time it has been applied, has made the case stronger.

 The primary sequestration tool is land.
 Restore the ecosystems and let them do what they have always done — pull carbon from the air and lock it into soil, wood, root systems, and ocean sediment.
-The sequestration target is approximately 37 gigatonnes of CO₂ per year (GtCO₂/yr) at full restoration maturity.
-That figure comes from scaling peer-reviewed, ecosystem-specific sequestration rates — forests, grasslands, wetlands, coastal systems, soils — to the 90% land restoration the Trust Collective achieves.
-Published science models 15-30% restoration and finds 5-10 GtCO₂/yr.
-The Trust Collective restores 4-6 times more land.
-The math holds.
+The central sequestration estimate is approximately 37 gigatonnes of CO₂ per year (GtCO₂/yr) at full restoration maturity, with total sequestration capacity in the honest range of 2,500 to 6,000 GtCO₂.
+That range is wide because no published study has modeled restoration at this scale and at multi-century maturity — and we say so clearly rather than hiding the uncertainty.
+The figures come from scaling peer-reviewed, ecosystem-specific sequestration rates — forests, grasslands, wetlands, coastal systems, soils — to the eighty to ninety percent land restoration the framework achieves.
+Published science models 15–30% restoration and finds 5–10 GtCO₂/yr (Lewis et al., 2025).
+The Trust Collective proposes restoring four to six times more land.
+The direction of the math holds.
+The precision requires further research, and the framework actively invites it.

 The full sequestration stack works like this.
 Restored forests, grasslands, wetlands, and soils carry the primary load.
 Enhanced weathering — spreading crushed silicate rock across agricultural land — accelerates the natural chemical process by which rock absorbs CO₂ over time.
-Algae systems and direct air capture provide additional drawdown.
+The Trust Collective's infrastructure itself contributes: the concrete used in thousand-year construction absorbs CO₂ continuously through a natural chemical process called carbonation, turning every building into a slow carbon sink for its entire lifetime.
+Direct air capture provides additional drawdown where targeted removal is needed.

 Above the atmosphere, solar radiation management (SRM) — delivered by high-altitude aircraft and stratospheric balloons during the transition, then handed off to a space-based array at the Sun-Earth Lagrange point — manages temperature while the drawdown catches up.
 This is not a permanent solution.
 It is a bridge.
 The atmosphere heals from below.
 The shading holds the temperature while it does.
 Together, the sequestration stack and atmospheric management work in parallel — one pulling carbon out, one buying time.

 Alongside both, the broader restoration effort produces its own carbon co-benefits.
-The recovery of whale populations, the return of surface algae blooms to healthy oceans, and the restoration of countless other ecosystem relationships all strengthen the planet’s natural capacity to absorb and cycle carbon.
+The recovery of whale populations, the return of healthy ocean ecosystems, and the restoration of countless other ecological relationships all strengthen the planet's natural capacity to absorb and cycle carbon (Schmitz et al., 2023).
 These are not primary carbon tools — their purpose is planetary health.
 But a living, functioning biosphere is also a carbon-cycling biosphere.
 The restoration and the drawdown are the same thing.

-Full planetary climate stabilization takes 700-1,000 years from the decision to begin.
+Full planetary climate stabilization takes 1,000 to 1,500 years from the decision to begin.
 That number stops people.
-It shouldn’t.
+It should not.

 Here is what it actually means.
-In the first 30 years, temperatures continue rising slightly — this is already locked in by existing atmospheric CO₂, and the Trust Collective says so clearly rather than hiding it.
-By years 60-120, emissions approach zero and the atmosphere begins to stabilize.
-By years 160-280, active drawdown brings CO₂ back toward pre-industrial levels.
-By years 450-700, temperatures begin falling.
-By years 700-1,000, full planetary health is restored — living systems mature, ocean chemistry stabilizes, the great cycles close.
+In the first 30 years, temperatures continue rising slightly — this is already locked in by existing atmospheric CO₂ and by the feedback loops already triggered: Arctic methane releasing from thawing permafrost, the oceans beginning to return the CO₂ they absorbed, and deep ocean heat continuing to surface.
+The Trust Collective says so clearly rather than hiding it.
+By years 60–120, emissions approach zero and the atmosphere begins to stabilize.
+By years 200–400, active drawdown brings CO₂ back toward pre-industrial levels.
+By years 500–900, temperatures begin falling.
+By years 1,000–1,500, full planetary health is restored — living systems mature, ocean chemistry stabilizes, the great cycles close.

-The 700-1,000 year timeline is not a disappointment.
+The 1,000- to 1,500-year timeline is not a disappointment.
 It is the actual answer to the actual problem.
 Every other framework is working on a timescale of decades — and producing results measured in fractions of a percent.
-The Trust Collective is the only framework even attempting to address the full scope of what has been damaged and what restoration actually requires.
+The Trust Collective is the only framework we have found that even attempts to address the full scope of what has been damaged and what restoration actually requires.

 The question most people ask is: will I see it?
 That is the wrong question.
 The right question is: does the work of my life matter to people I will never meet?